 Net Price Calculator

-A Net Price Calculator (NPC) is an interactive tool that every US college is legally required to publish on its website, letting prospective students enter their family financial information and receive an estimate of what they would pay out-of-pocket to attend that school after typical financial aid is applied.
+A Net Price Calculator (NPC) is an online tool every US college must publish on its website, letting prospective students enter family financial information and get an estimate of what they would actually pay out-of-pocket after typical financial aid.

 Key Facts